The New Limited Matrimonial Property Law: What do you need to know?

 Advantages of the new system

-1. Protection of personal wealth
+1. Protection of personal assets

 2. Inheritances and gifts remain protected